We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 1. Your Social Security Number.

-3. An identification document like a passport or driver's license.
+4. An identification document like a photo ID, passport, or driver's license is needed.

 Different banks have different requirements, so if you must apply for a CD account in person, ensure you know what documents you need so you don't waste time traveling back-and-forth.